xyh06/toyota-used-car-price-analysis/README.md

 | < 0.85      | Undervalued (buy opportunity) |
 | 0.85 – 1.15 | Fair price                    |
 | > 1.15      | Overpriced                    |

+This metric converts a prediction model into a decision-making indicator.

 ---